Reviews You Can Rely On

 Credit: Matt Lighthart

-The three versions of the Wire Peak come with not only different suspension components but different motors as well.
+The three versions of the Wire Peak come with not only different suspension components but also different motors.
 There is likely a significant difference in the way that the three models ride, but they share the same “basic” geometry and specs.
-The Wire Peak Comp we're testing puts out 60Nm of torque, while the Elite build uses a Shimano EP800 motor and the Pro model uses an EP6 motor that each generate 85Nm or torque.
-We didn't feel like the bike was underpowered when riding solo, but out with other full-powered e-bikes, we struggled to keep pace.
+The Wire Peak Comp we're testing puts out 60Nm of torque, while the Elite build uses a Shimano EP800 motor and the Pro model uses an EP6 motor that each generates 85Nm of torque.
+We didn't feel that the bike was underpowered when riding solo, but when compared to other full-powered e-bikes, we struggled to keep pace.

 ari wire peak 2.0 comp - the e7000 motor is tucked as close to the rear wheel as they could...